RobinNagpal/fuel-token-track-docs/03_smart_contract.md

 - **Balance Tracking**: Record how many tokens each address or contract holds.

 By following this guide and using the provided Sway code, we'll gain practical experience in creating our own token contract, ready for deployment on the Fuel network!

-Begin by clearing the file, keeping only the `contract` keyword, as we are drafting a contract.

 ## Storage